-70% of the insured's average daily wage in the three months before the onset of disability is paid if the insured is unable to work and receiving medical treatment.
+70% of the insured's average daily wage in the 3 months before the onset of disability is paid if the insured is unable to work and receiving medical treatment.

-If still receiving medical treatment after 24 months, 70.4% to 90.1% (according to the assessed degree of disability) of the insured's average daily wage is paid to persons assessed with a first-degree (total loss of work capacity and requiring constant attendance), second-degree (severe loss of work capacity), or third-degree (less severe loss of work capacity) disability.
-The benefit is paid for 257, 291, or 329 treatment days (according to the assessed degree of disability) until recovery or the award of the permanent disability pension.
+After 24 months and if still receiving medical treatment, persons assessed with a first-degree (total loss of work capacity and requiring constant attendance), second-degree (severe loss of work capacity), or third-degree disability (less severe loss of work capacity) receive benefits for 257,

+291, or 329 treatment days according to the assessed degree of disability.
+The benefit ranges from 70.4% to 90.1% of the insured's average daily wage and is paid until recovery or the award of the permanent disability pension.